 So, after all my effort to convince her to give me one additional point failed, I tried a homemade strategy.
 As a former Ms. Kimura's pupil, my brother Chagas had told me once that she liked him very much and that he always got along with her very well.
 As an electric technician, he had recently helped her with some wiring alterations at her house.
 So, I explained to him my problem and he almost beat me up.
 Later, he agreed to talk to her.

 “I cannot believe that that little devil is your brother,” Chagas told me she said to him, among other reverberations that I did not bother paying attention to while listening to him.
 What I really liked in his message was to hear that she had added one more point to my score.
 I was definitely packing my stuff and heading to Guaxupé.

 Years later, while remembering that episode, I realized that I had been a little harsh to Ms. Kimura.
 I had asked her a favor, thinking that she could help me fix my own failure.
 However, no matter how far I could have gone with my argumentation, I had failed that test.
 That was the bottom line.

 Still, she could have been a little gentler to me, though.
-She certainly knew my inexperience dealing with such a difficult issue.
+She certainly knew my inexperience in dealing with such a difficult issue.
 “Ran, come here, let’s talk about your test.
 I think that, together, we can find a better solution to this dilemma,” she could have said.
 However, to answer to my confused talking, all she uttered were short and predictable replies.

-Besides becoming aware of my susceptibility to fail as human being, I also learned something else from that episode, for which I would do the same fighting, over and over again.
+Besides becoming aware of my susceptibility to fail as a human being, I also learned something else from that episode, for which I would do the same fighting, over and over again.
 I learned to speak my mind, even if my first efforts were sometimes inappropriate.
 I learned the way out of my ball of shyness.
 Since that caustic episode, other challenges have appeared, but now I am certainly in better shape, right, Ms. Kimura?